Help save 50 lives

 I know this service saves lives.

 If you decide to support a charity, I know this one makes a difference.

 Willie’s mother Josephine had a most unfortunate accident, she slipped on a piece of tomato on the floor of the bakery and broke her hip.
 It didn’t heal properly and as a result she has been plagued by infections and bleeding as well as needing a wheelchair.

 The family live outside of Franz Josef on a farm in a beautiful but isolated area.
-Willie took his first ride with his mother on the ROA Mining Rescue Helicopter (the Greymouth based machine) when he was in Year
+Willie took his first ride with his mother on the ROA Mining Rescue Helicopter (the Greymouth based machine).

 After experiencing this Willie described to me sitting in the park with one of his mates, thinking about what he could do to help, and as a result he organised a raffle, approaching businesses all across the West Coast for support.
 That raffle raised $8,176.84.
 I remember buying some raffle tickets - what a salesman!!